 Generally speaking, an herbalist is a person who grows, collects, or uses plants to promote health and healing.
 I think of us as historians, honoring and preserving an older way of life, and as connectors of people and plants.
 In my current context, it’s a wild job!
 I wear a lot of hats on any given day.
 I answer herbal questions from customers, healthcare practitioners, retail partners—anybody who might ask about our products and operations.
 I help with new product approvals, tasting formulas and looking at things from a regulatory and compliance perspective.
 I look at current and historical research on herbs and work on special projects.
-I also teach a series of medicine making classes for Herb Pharm’s Herbaculture Intern Program.
+I also teach a series of classes focused on hand-on herbal preparations for Herb Pharm’s Herbaculture Intern Program.
 I get to help cultivate young people’s relationship with plants, which is one of my greatest joys

 How do you grow up to be one?

 This is an interesting question, and I think it looks different for every herbalist.
 I had gardens as a kid and off and on as I grew up, and my curiosity about plants was instilled early in life.
 I also lost a parent to cancer at a young age, which was obviously very challenging, but it was that experience that got me thinking about alternative forms of healthcare like herbalism in the first place.
 As a teenager, the thought that I could turn my love of plants into a career never even crossed my mind, and when I went to college, I got a business degree.